 - Providing a legitimate email address at which applicants will receive a digital copy of their ETIAS once it has been processed

 - Paying the ETIAS issuance fees with a credit or debit card

-Once approved, the Canadian applicant will receive their ETIAS travel authorization to their designated email address entered in the visa waiver request form.
-An approved ETIAS will be electronically linked with a single passport.
+Once approved, the Canadian applicant will receive their ETIAS travel authorisation to their designated email address entered in the visa waiver request form.
+An approved ETIAS will be electronically linked to a single passport.

 Canadian citizens with dual nationality must choose which passport they wish to travel on and submit this passport’s number in their ETIAS application.
 The visa waiver may not be transferred to another passport, either due to dual citizenship or when the passport used to apply for ETIAS expires.